 Gluten Free Sourdough Pizza

 A gluten free pizza made only with whole foods and love?
 Yes!
 There are no weird gums, staches, yeast, baking powder or crazy additives here!
 You can choose to either bake this pizza in the oven or grill it.
 Top it with the current vegetable season or maybe make a sourdough dessert pizza?!
-The sourdough starter for this pizza is actually my Oatghurt (seriously so versatile!) but you can use any gluten free sourdough starter you like.Here’s a link to good how-to’s
+The sourdough starter for this pizza is actually my Oatghurt (seriously so versatile!) but you can use any gluten free sourdough starter you like.Here’s a link to a good how-to.

 Makes either 4 smaller pizzas or 1 big

 1 1/2 cup gluten free sourdough starter (Tip: My Oatghurt works as a sourdough starter)